jonathanyeong/home-on-the-web/src/content/garden/how-to-setup-ci-with-phoenix-github-actions.md

 ---
 createdAtDate: 2020-07-24
 lastUpdatedDate: 2020-07-24
-title: "How to setup CI with Phoenix & Github Actions"
+title: "How to setup CI with Phoenix and Github Actions"
 description: "Tutorial on getting CI set up with Phoenix and Github Actions.
 Tests are automatically run anytime you push a commit to Github."
 published: true
 featuredPost: true